12ian34/rattata/README.md

 - introduce ability to only notify when a certain minimum number of tickets become available.
 - introduce ability for script to check if the resale queue is indeed active and warn if not.
 - allow user to specify the particular type of tickets they're looking for (useful for events with multiple tiers of tickets or festivals with multiple days as separate tickets)
+- include and monitor "add-ons" to an event (e.g. car parking pass)